• Skip to main content

 Keep your feet about shoulder-width apart.

-The benefit of doing a full squat is that most of the weight is being absorbed by your strongest muscles, your glutes, your hips, your hamstrings, not just your quadriceps and your knees.
+The benefit of doing a full squat is that most of the weight is absorbed by your strongest muscles, your glutes, your hips, and your hamstrings, not just your quadriceps and your knees.

 #5.
 Head down